-Lectio Socialis, a distinguished journal in the realm of social sciences and humanities, is committed to fostering a dynamic and autonomous platform where scholars and researchers hailing from diverse corners of the world can disseminate their scholarly works in English or Turkish.
+Lectio Socialis, a distinguished journal in the realm of social sciences, is committed to fostering a dynamic and autonomous platform where scholars and researchers hailing from diverse corners of the world can disseminate their scholarly works in English or Turkish.
 Our primary objectives encompass a multifaceted spectrum.

 Firstly, the journal is steadfast in its dedication to amplifying scholarly discourse and promoting intellectual exchange on a range of critical topics.
 These subjects encompass, but are not limited to, the crucial issues surrounding gender disparities, mainly focusing on the pervasive problem of violence against women.
 Furthermore, the journal is resolutely committed to shedding light on pressing global concerns, such as the imperative battle against climate change.